Travel Guide to Pamilacan Island in Baclayon, Bohol

 Here are some travel tips.
 I hope this will be helpful to you my fellow traveler.
 If you’re going to this paradise of an island, bring the following:

-• A Date – Believe me, you don’t want to be alone in this beautiful island.
+- A Date – Believe me, you don’t want to be alone in this beautiful island.
 So you should bring a date to make your trip more fun.
-Bonus if your date is attractive.
-And if you know what I mean, you’ll have a one of a lifetime experience.
+If you cant find a date, bring your family and friends 🙂

 Pamilacan Island Hotels and Resorts